 Before you start painting, make sure that everything is fixed and you have a smooth and dust free surface to work with.
 This means any holes or cracks need to be filled, nails removed and flaking or cracked paint sanded back.
 If you are only painting part of the staircase, mask any areas that need to be protected.

-Use a paint brush for cutting-in, and then a 4” roller to paint the rest of the stairs for the smoothest-looking finish.
+Use a paint brush for cutting-in, and then 4” roller to paint the rest of the stairs for the smoothest-looking finish.
 Leave to dry for the recommended drying time.

 Drying Time: 4-6hrs at 20°C. Allow to dry for a minimum of 16hrs at 20°C between coats.
 Allow to dry for a minimum of 48hrs at 20°C before subjecting to heavy traffic.